-- The Bank has a Credit Risk Management Policy, Risk Appetite Framework & Collateral Management Policy in place for management of Credit Risk. - Every credit facility (except loans secured by Fixed Deposits and staff loans) is sanctioned by the credit approval committee at the Corporate office. - Credit risk is independently assessed by Centralized Credit Appraisal team on financial & non-financial parameters and challenged by the Credit Approval Committee before sanction. - Concentration risk as per parameters defined in Risk Appetite Framework are taken into account, both with respect to individual or group exposures as well as industry/sector wide or country wide exposures. - Most of the facilities are secured by either tangible securities or third-party guarantees with the bank having a low threshold for undertaking unsecured exposure as defined in the Risk Appetite Framework. - Centralized Credit Administration Department for better control over post sanction activities. - Periodic review and monitoring of facilities is undertaken to identify and attend to any observed weakness in any facility. - All facilities above prescribed threshold limits are reported to the Board from time to time. - Lending policies and limits are periodically reviewed by the Board.
+- The Bank has a Credit Risk Management Policy, Risk Appetite Framework & Collateral Management Policy in place for management of Credit Risk. - Every credit facility (except loans secured by fixed deposits and staff loans) is sanctioned by the Credit Approval Committee at the Corporate office. - Credit risk is independently assessed by Centralised Credit Appraisal team on financial & non-financial parameters and challenged by the Credit Approval Committee before sanction. - Concentration risk as per parameters defined in Risk Appetite Framework are considered, both with respect to individual or group exposures as well as industry/sector wide or country wide exposures. - Most of the facilities are secured by tangible securities with the bank having a low threshold for undertaking unsecured exposure as defined in the Risk Appetite Framework. - Centralised Credit Administration Department for better control over post sanction activities. - Periodic review and monitoring of facilities is undertaken to identify and attend to any observed weakness in any facility. - All facilities above prescribed threshold limits are reported to the Board from time to time. - Lending policies and limits are periodically reviewed by the Board.